PERSONAL SUGGESTIONS FOR SUSTAINABLE LIVING

 wash full loads at an economy cycle with a simple no-phosphate detergent dosed carefully

-avoid a dryer unless there is no alternative
+avoid an electric dryer unless there is no alternative

 avoid clothes that require ironing (energy intensive)